rollasoul/clay_prayers/README.md

 # raspberry pi setup:

-Git clone the repository to get all the files.
+Git clone the repository to get all the files, change server address in clay_pi.py file.

 - install fswebcam for external usb-camera
 ```